jlafayette/gleam-snek-game/README.md

   - Pick random spot along wall (weighted towards edges away from exit)
   - Spawn based on distance (accounting for walls)
   - Play warning sound with new spawn point goes visible
-  - Play sound when wall spawns
+  - Play sound when wall spawns (thunk + rocks rattle)
+  - Add ticking clock sound or something that indicates the incoming walls.
+    Play this after the exit opens but slightly before the first walls spawn.
+    Maybe right when the first numbers appear and start ticking down.
-  - Improve visuals and sound for spawning to stress players out more
+  - Maybe play alarm sound for spawning to stress players out more

 - Snek Control
   - Allow more flexibility in control input timing for jog and u-turn